Sahil-Darji-17/Portfolio/README.md

 │   └── ThemeSwitcher.tsx
 │
 ├── styles/                # Global styles
-public/                    # Static assets (images, PDFs, etc.)
+public/                    # Static files like images and PDFs

+🚀 Deployment

+The recommended way to deploy this app is using Vercel.
+It supports auto-deploy from GitHub and offers fast, serverless hosting.

 📄 License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.

+Made with ❤️ by Sahil